Katherine Stieglitz: Early life

 Katherine Stieglitz, or "Kitty", was born on September 27, 1898, to Emmeline and Alfred Stieglitz in Manhattan, New York.
 The family lived on Madison Avenue, between 83rd and 84th Streets, shortly after her birth.

 Using Emmy's inheritance, the couple hired a governess, cook, and a chambermaid.
 Stieglitz worked at the same pace at The Camera Club of New York and on his own photography as before the birth of his daughter, and as a result, the couple predominantly lived separate lives under the same roof.
 Emmy, who hoped she would one day earn Stieglitz's love, continued giving him an allowance from her inheritance.

 Alfred Stieglitz captured a lot of photographs of his daughter when she was young, so much so that Emmy asked him to stop taking her photographs.
 He continued capturing her with different gestures and scenes, almost obsessively, until about 1902.
 Mother and daughter were also photographed by Clarence Hudson White and Gertrude Käsebier.

 The family traveled to Europe in 1904, during which time Alfred was hospitalized in Berlin and Emmy and Kitty visited relatives in Stuttgart, Germany.
 The entire family was quite sick during their time in London, and before they were to depart for home.
 Their return was delayed three weeks until they recovered.

 In 1907, Alfred experimented with color photography and captured the well-dressed and long-haired girl in photographs with her holding on to flowers or plants, a common theme of Alfred's to see the female sex in one with nature.
 He exhibited the photographs of her in several exhibits, receiving praise from critics.
 Charles Henry Caffin said of his works, "When he sets his figures in a scene, they become part of it and one with it in spite.
 He puts them there because they belong to it.
 His sentiment, never degenerating into sentimentality, is always wholesome and sincere, and his pictures have the added charm of handsome arrangement and of simple and controlled impressiveness."
 Her father took some pictures of her during her adolescence, but little after her teenage years.

 Kitty's mother and father were often parted, such as when Emmy traveled to Europe, and Kitty was left in her father's care.
 Alfred was quite formal with Kitty and spent little time with his wife and daughter, but they traveled as a family in 1911, with an active vacation through Europe.
 The Stieglitz family also spent summers at the family home at Lake George, which was visited often by family members.

 Education

 About 1917, Stieglitz began her studies at Smith College in Northampton, Massachusetts.

-Early July 1918, her father drove her to camp and returned to the Stieglitz apartment in New York, where he took pictures of Georgia O'Keeffe, Emmy arrived home earlier than expected and found them together and threw Alfred out of the house.
+In early July 1918, her father drove her to camp and returned to the Stieglitz apartment in New York, where he took pictures of Georgia O'Keeffe.
+Emmy arrived home earlier than expected and found them together and threw Alfred out of the house.

 Stieglitz graduated from Smith College in 1921.